Nivin Pauley contributed a few nostalgic movies to Malayalis in the recent times

 A smooth drive of a boy’s romantic journey from his Plus-2 days to mid-30s, Premam detailed the life of George in three stages – his teens, early 20s, and mid-30s, and three girls who shared those days at different phases of his life.
 It’s one of the rare movies which I felt ‘movie should never end here’ watching its final scene…….Really felt desperate and something missing.
 May be I too missed those nostalgic college days.

 Nivin Pauley has grown into a flexible actor in the recent times, and his ‘nostalgic’ roles simply connects with audience in a perfect knot, and in future too we can expect a few more Nivin movies belonging to this category.
 His recent release, Njandukalude Nattil Oridavela too joins the same category of movies.
 I watched one movie in 2016 starring Unni Mukundan – Oru Murai Vanthu Parthaya.
 Though it can’t be categorized under nostalgic, I have never watched a movie in the recent times which captured even small shots of village beauty so naturally.
 Many such village scenes have already faded from rural Kerala.
 So I thought of mentioning this movie name here.

 Read a few more articles on Malayalam cinema, on different general discussions.
+Here is the page link.
 Click on the images in the gallery to read